MegaMek/megamek.github.io/_includes/mminfo/installation.md

 ##### Unix/Linux

-The Unix/Linux releases do not include binaries, but you can run the programs directly from the included JAR files.
-On some desktops, you may just be able to double-click these JAR files in order to run the programs. you can also run the programs (MegaMek in this example) from the command line with the command:
+The Unix/Linux releases do not include application binaries, but you can run the programs directly from the included JAR files.
+On some desktops, you may just be able to double-click these JAR files in order to run the programs. you can also run the programs (MegaMek, in the example below) from the command line with the command:

 ```bash
 java -jar MegaMek.jar &